Can Benzene Be Found In Paint?

 Benzene, as studies tell us, is one of those VOCs that you should definitely be concerned about.

 Benzene is a colorless, flammable liquid that, like all other VOCs, have a very distinctive smell.
 In this case, you can easily recognize it for its sweetish odor.
 A notable characteristic of this substance is the ability to evaporate very quickly, particularly when it’s exposed to air.

 If you are a smoker, you might know it from the ingredient list on your cigarette pack.

 Some drugs, detergents, and dyes, just as well as almost all pesticides, rubbers, lubricants, and plastics, contain benzene.

 According to American Cancer Society, benzene is a known carcinogen.

 Studies on both lab animals and people have confirmed this finding and concluded that benzene really does cause damage to blood cells, thus impairing the central nervous system, causing immune disruption, and leading to severe medical conditions such as leukemia.

 There’s no doubt about benzene being one of the essential ingredients in paint, especially those produced in U.S. and used for decorative purposes.
-It can be found in almost all glossy paints, just as well as in spray paints and paint thinners.
+Benzene can be found in most all glossy paints, as well as spray paints and paint thinners.

 While some toxic VOCs trigger nausea and dizziness almost immediately, benzene is different.